PsyDefDetect-Shared-Task/PsyDefDetect-Shared-Task.github.io/paper-submission.md

     <span>1.
 Overview Paper</span>
     <button class="cite-copy" onclick="navigator.clipboard.writeText(this.closest('.cite-block').querySelector('code').innerText);this.textContent='Copied!';setTimeout(()=>this.textContent='Copy',2000)">Copy</button>
   </div>
-<pre><code>@inproceedings{na-etal-2026-psydefdetect,
+@inproceedings{na-etal-2026-psydefdetect,
-  title = "Overview of the PsyDefDetect Shared Task at BioNLP 2026:
-           Detecting Levels of Psychological Defense Mechanisms
-           in Supportive Conversations",
-  author = "Na, Hongbin and Wang, Zimu and Chen, Zhaoming and
-            Hua, Yining and Gao, Rena and Yang, Kailai and Chen, Ling and Wang, Wei and Ji, Shaoxiong and Torous, John and Ananiadou, Sophia", booktitle = "The 25th Workshop on Biomedical Natural Language Processing and BioNLP Shared Tasks", month = jul, year = "2026", address = "San Diego, USA", publisher = "Association for Computational Linguistics", }</code></pre>
+title = "Overview of the PsyDefDetect Shared Task at BioNLP 2026: Detecting Levels of Psychological Defense Mechanisms in Supportive Conversations", author = "Na, Hongbin and Wang, Zimu and Chen, Zhaoming and Hua, Yining and Gao, Rena and Yang, Kailai and Chen, Ling and Wang, Wei and Ji, Shaoxiong and Torous, John and Ananiadou, Sophia", booktitle = "Proceedings of the 25th Workshop on Biomedical Language Processing", month = jul, year = "2026", address = "San Diego, USA", publisher = "Association for Computational Linguistics", }
 </div>

 <div class="cite-block">